Dr Pieter Pelser, Associate Professor in Plant Systematics, University of Canterbury

 I have always been fascinated by invasive species research, something that is ever present in New Zealand’s ecology.
 For my PhD, I am currently developing a form of CRISPR-Cas9 to tackle invasive wasps (Vespula vulgaris/germanica) in New Zealand.
 This would invoke the use non-homologous end joining (NHEJ) of an exon in the doublesex gene.
 The methods developed would ideally produce solely female populations with female only offspring; these changes would be present in succeeding future generations and result from all matings with male wasps.
 This could act as a method for removing an invasive population from the country in a gentler manner than say, poisoning large areas of beech forest.
 I am hoping these techniques can then be extended to other invasives in the country.

-Dr Rachel van Heugten
+Dr Rachel van Heugten, PhD, University of Canterbury

 I’m a ConSERT alumnus who recently completed her PhD investigating population genetics and hybridisation of a range restricted tree weta species.
 I recently moved to the UK where I hope to continue being involved in conservation/genetics and science outreach.
 As I act as the ConSERT’s UK correspondent, I’m more than happy to answer any questions about what it is like to be involved in this lab group.

-Ayla van Loenen, PhD Candidate, University of Adelaide
+Ayla van Loenen, PhD, University of Adelaide